dfki-ric-underactuated-lab/torque_limited_simple_pendulum/paper/paper.md

 ## Pendulum Dynamics

-The equations of motion of a pendulum are
+The motions of a pendulum are described by the following equation of motion:

 $$I\ddot{\theta} + b\dot{\theta} + c_f \text{sign}(\dot{\theta}) + mgl \sin(\theta) = \tau$$